mtaulty/CloudAndLocalOcrInUWP/README.md

 The device that I was mainly targeting with this code was the HoloLens where you do not usually want to provide some media-capture preview because the user already sees the real-world around them and they just want to look at a piece of text and have the HoloLens camera automatically recognise it.

-With OCR build into the Universal Windows Platform (see [OcrEngine](https://docs.microsoft.com/en-us/uwp/api/Windows.Media.Ocr.OcrEngine)) it seems natural to use this wherever possible because it provides zero-cost, low-latency results.
+With OCR built into the Universal Windows Platform (see [OcrEngine](https://docs.microsoft.com/en-us/uwp/api/Windows.Media.Ocr.OcrEngine)) it seems natural to use this wherever possible because it provides zero-cost, low-latency results.
 Because of those features, it is possible to open up the camera and run any number of frames past the OCR engine looking for a match while the user moves their viewpoint around.
 This is great in that the user doesn't have to provide a single-shot "perfect picture" but, instead, the algorithms can run until some timeout or a result is produced.

 However, I have found in recent experiments that the [Azure Computer Vision Text Recognition service](https://docs.microsoft.com/en-us/azure/cognitive-services/Computer-vision/quickstarts/csharp-print-text) can produce better results than the on-device capability in some circumstances.
 However, the cloud service introduces latency and a cost-per-invocation and so typically can't be invoked with images at 10,20,30 frames per second.